robfatland/serverless/azure/tutorial.md

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/24_2_VSCode_requirements_dot_txt.png" alt="drawing" width="800"/>

 Related: The file `pyvenv.cfg` describes the local Python executable path and version.
+Above in part 5 we mentioned to ensure you have Python 3.8+ 64-bit installed.
+This is a good opportunity to double check:
+The Python executable referenced in the `home` variable assignment in the `pyvenv.cfg` file should in fact be this version of Python.
+Also be certain that your PATH environment variable is set properly to refer to this.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/25_1_VSCode_Python_virtual_environment_configuration.png" alt="drawing" width="800"/>